25 BEST North Carolina Beaches To Visit (2023)

 Emerald Isle / Best North Carolina Beaches

+There are even a few adventure parks for amusement when the beach gets tiring.
+Granted, I don’t believe we’ve ever tired of beach days.
 Check out The Point for one of the best sunsets on the east coast, and take walks through the maritime forest that shades the island in green.
-Its central location on the coast also makes it a remarkable home base for further exploration.

 Oak Island

-Oak Island is a thriving area with fresh seafood restaurants and quirky privately owned homes are abundant.
+Oak Island is a thriving area with fresh seafood restaurants, and quirky privately owned homes are abundant.
 Make sure to stroll through charming Southport after your visit to the beach.

 Bear Island

 If you are looking for quiet beaches in North Carolina look no further.
-Bear Island is a bring-your-own hammock establishment only reachable by boats, and the four-miles of pristine barrier island are scattered only with primitive campsites.
-Brave travelers can paddle their kayaks to the island shores, and the parks service also offers a ferry service.
+Bear Island is a bring-your-own hammock establishment only reachable by boats, and the four miles of pristine barrier island are scattered only with primitive campsites.
+Brave travelers can paddle their kayaks to the island shores, and the park’s service also offers a ferry service.

 Avon Beach